ohyland/darkshine/README.md

 # darkshine
+- A single webpage developed from a mockup using HTML, CSS, Javascript.
+- jQuery content include:
+  - showcase image section
-- sliding on/off function to facilitate a “Read More” and “Show Less” function to the webpage.
+  - sliding on/off function to facilitate a “Read More” and “Show Less”